-Once it has been determined that a matter will be adjudicated before an Administrative Hearing Officer or Administrative Hearing Panel, the Director of Judicial Affairs shall provide the Hearing Officer or Hearing Panel, the Accused Student(s), and the Complainant(s) with a written hearing notice.
+Once it has been determined that a matter will be adjudicated before an Administrative Hearing Officer or Administrative Hearing Panel, the Director of Student Conduct & Community Standards shall provide the Hearing Officer or Hearing Panel, the Accused Student(s), and the Complainant(s) with a written hearing notice.
 This notice will contain the date, time and location of the scheduled hearing and will be sent no less than ten (10) working days prior to the hearing date (excluding holidays and University closure days).
 The hearing notice shall also inform both the Complainant(s) and the Accused Student(s) that they are responsible for contacting their own witnesses, informing them of the hearing particulars, and ensuring their attendance at the hearing.
 Such notification shall be hand-delivered, mailed, e-mailed or delivered to the local address of record.
-In the event any party to the hearing elects to present witnesses, they must submit a witness list to the Director of Judicial affairs at least two (2) days prior to the hearing.
+In the event any party to the hearing elects to present witnesses, he or she must submit a witness list to the Director of Student Conduct & Community Standards at least two (2) days prior to the hearing.
 Upon request, copies of the witness list will be made available to the parties.